meain/ipyvim/README.md

 ## TODO

-* Indented code inside a block will not work as it is passed without un-indenting
+* Send code directly to ipython kernel than using tmux